Mortgage protection life insurance is designed to continue paying your family's mortgage payments if you die.

 And speaking of the death benefit, because it’s used to pay off your mortgage balance in most cases, it usually decreases after the first five years of coverage to match your remaining mortgage.
 This is unlike other term life insurance policies, where the death benefit stays constant unless you make changes to the policy.

-Finally, the term lengths for term life insurance policies is usually fairly flexible; you can usually choose term lengths in five- or ten-year intervals, and some carriers even allow custom term lengths.
-However, mortgage protection insurance is usually locked in, usually at 15 years or 30 years.
+Finally, the term lengths for term life insurance policies are usually fairly flexible; you can usually choose term lengths in five- or ten-year intervals, and some carriers even allow custom term lengths.
+However, mortgage protection insurance is usually locked in at the same length of time as your mortgage itself: 15 years or 30 years.
 Your term length may also be limited by your age; for instance, State Farm’s mortgage protection insurance limits you to a 15-year term if you’re above age 45.

 Mortgage protection insurance highlights one of the biggest debts a person can have, and earmarks money specifically for it.
 If your family receives a lump sum of money, it can be overwhelming knowing how to allocate it appropriately.

 It also has the benefit of allowing the policyholder to potentially avoid the underwriting process.
-Since life insurance rates are largely determined by the health of the applicant, this results in higher premiums, but it can be worthwhile if poor health would raise the premiums of a standard term life insurance policy even more.
+Since life insurance rates are largely determined by the health of the applicant, skipping underwriting could result in higher insurance premiums, but it can be worthwhile if poor health would raise the premiums of a standard term life insurance policy even more.

 The main drawback of a mortgage protection insurance policy is its narrow scope.
 Being able to cover mortgage payments is great, but you’re doing so at the expense of your family’s other debts and bills.
 A regular term life insurance policy allows you to cover your mortgage and then some.